 The other days we worked on our notebooks to improve the website for the college “Ewaso College” and we did a lot of activities by bicycle.
 Samson and Scott are the founders of Tanzanite Bike Trip and want to do business with cycling tours.
 They cycle to the nearby hot springs, Maasai villages and many more.

-Overview travel expenses from 29th October until 11th November.
+Overview volunteering expenses from 29th October until 11th November.

 Bus from Arusha to Boma $1